EyeEase formula helps reduce symptoms such as itching and redness.

 Boil 8 ounces of water.
 Add 1 dropper of EyeEase.
 Let the water cool down (this will evaporate the alcohol).
 Then dip a clean washcloth or compress into the solution and place over your closed eye(s) for 5 minutes, 2-3 times per day.
 If the condition persists, contact your eye doctor.

-Herbs include Burdock, Forsythia, Golden Seal, Echinacea Angustifolia, Honeysuckle, Chrysanthemum Flower, Eyebright, Chamomile, Red Raspberry Leaf and Marigold.
+Herbs include Burdock, Chamomile, Chrysanthemum Flower, Eyebright, Echinacea Angustifolia, Forsythia, Golden Seal, Honeysuckle, Marigold and Red Raspberry Leaf.

-Forsythia (Forsythia suspensa), Traditional Chinese Medicine recognizes as a 'cooling' herb, has been shown to inhibit viral and bacterial infections, including staphylococcus, streptococcus and salmonella.
+Forsythia (Forsythia suspensa), is recognized by traditional Chinese medicine to slow or halt viral and bacterial infections, including salmonella, staphylococcus, and streptococcus.

-Goldenseal (Hydrastis canadensis) is gaining popularity for its natural yet potent antibiotic and antiseptic qualities.
-American herbalists have prescribed it for more than 100 years to treat inflammation of the eyes.
+Goldenseal (Hydrastis canadensis), which treats inflammation, has powerful antibiotic and antiseptic capacity. is gaining popularity for its natural yet potent antibiotic and antiseptic qualities.

-Red Raspberry Leaf (Rubus idaeus) is an astringent herb that helps to break up excess mucous in the eyes.
+The herb Red Raspberry Leaf (Rubus idaeus) has atringent qualities that contribute to removing excess mucous in the eyes.